 Silk Foundation Campus Rabbi

-Rabbi Jordan Gerson was ordained at the Ziegler School of Rabbinic Studies in Los Angeles in 2011.
-RJ, as students call him, worked in congregational life for 3 years before returning to his hometown of St. Louis to work with Hillel in August 2014.
-He earned his BA from Binghamton University in Jewish Studies with a focus in Jewish History.
+Rabbi Jordan Gerson, known by his students as RJ, is currently working in his dream job as WashU Hillel's Campus Rabbi.
+After growing up here in St. Louis, RJ earned his BA from Binghamton University in Jewish Studies with a focus in Jewish History.
 In 2005 he moved to Los Angeles where he attended The Ziegler School of Rabbinic studies.
 Ordained in 2011, Rabbi Jordan simultaneously earned his MA in Rabbinic Literature from the American Jewish University.
-Today, RJ is happy to be back in St. Louis with his wife, Becky, and their three daughters, Daliya, Ashira, and Nessa, and their new son, Ishai.
-RJ loves introducing students to the rich compendium of knowledge that Judaism has to offer in new and innovative ways and with a modern lens.
+Today, RJ loves being back in St. Louis with his wife, Becky, and their three daughters, Daliya, Ashira, and Nessa, and their new son, Ishai.
+RJ loves introducing students to the rich compendium of knowledge that Judaism has to offer in new and innovative ways and through a modern lens.
 He believes torah can be found wherever we look, it is simply a matter of uncovering it.
-When he’s not in the office, Rabbi Jordan loves going to the zoo with his kids and reading and watching movies.
+When he’s not in the office, Rabbi Jordan loves spending time with his family, cooking healthful and creative dishes, reading, and watching movies.